robertjchristian/MRC/MRC00.md

 MRC, meaning Morpheus Request for Comments, is integral in suggesting and executing changes within the Morpheus ecosystem.
 This document is designed to make the submission process more transparent, fair, and efficient.

 ## Purpose and Scope
-This guide is crafted for contributors and users within the MOR Ecosystem, facilitating structured proposals for standards and material changes / proposals.
+This guide is crafted for contributors and users within the MOR ecosystem, facilitating structured proposals for standards and material changes to the Morpheus Reference Implementation.
+If you are seeking to build a Smart Agent and deploy it on Morpheus, no MRC required, just register it on MOR.Software and enjoy.

 ## Submission Timeline and Platforms
 Proposals are welcome on GitHub during the Fair Launch phase, eventually moving to MOR.Software for broader community interaction.